 According to the information gathered by the interrogators the mission was to travel up the Colorado River and destroy Hoover Dam using advanced German technology called Vergeltungswaffen, translated into English: retaliatory weapon, reprisal weapon, sometimes vengence weapon, of which the submarine was, being virtually a self-propelled short-range mobile rocket launch pad.
 The interrogation team immediately dispatched a retrieval team to search down the grounded sub.
 By the time they arrived the sub was long gone having already been recovered by the Army Air Corps and trucked westward across the desert to Muroc Dry Lake.
 The Army dismissed all efforts on the part of the POW investigating team to have access to the submarine saying it was classified.

 Sometime in the early mid 1950s or so when I was 14 or 15 years old, without realizing any connection between the La Palma Secret Base, which was unknown to all but a very few at the time, and the submarine found along the edges of the Colorado River, I came into contact with a onetime member of the Papago Park Prisoner of War Camp Interrogation Team.
 He was a Chief Petty Officer and former submariner who just happened to end up being stationed at China Lake Naval Ordnance Test Station when all of the submarine on the Colorado stuff was going down.
 The Navy had caught wind of the grounded submarine almost at the same time as the Army Air Corps.
 It was just that the Army beat them to the prize.
 The Navy argued since it was a submarine it should fall under their jurisdiction.
-The Army insisted it was really not much more than a mobile rocket launch pad, and, since it was V-2 related it should be theirs --- even though, as it was described later by the captured crew it seemed closer to a large-diameter short-range high impact Rheintochter R1 Variant, with detachable wooden stabilizer fins and driven by a solid propellent engine generating 165,000 pounds of thrust that accelerated the missile to Mach 1 within the first 1,000 ft of travel rather than being exclusive liquid fueled V-2 related --- the Army still said tough, it was in their possession and they expected to keep it.
+The Army insisted it was really not much more than a mobile rocket launch pad, and, since it was V-2 related it should be theirs --- even though, as it was described later by the captured crew it seemed closer to a large-diameter short-range high impact surface to air missile called a Rheintochter R1 Variant, a rocket that had detachable wooden stabilizer fins and driven by a solid propellent engine generating 165,000 pounds of thrust that accelerated to a speed of Mach 1 within the first 1,000 ft of travel rather than being exclusive liquid fueled V-2 related --- the Army still said tough, it was in their possession and they expected to keep it.
 Through it all the POW camp officials, albeit Army, were left out in the cold, except for one thing, they had the actual crew that was trained to operate whatever it was, which meant they had at their fingertips intimate knowledge of the ins-and-outs and workings of the sub.
 That's where the Chief Petty Officer came in.
 As a former submariner he had been assigned to a quickly put together Navy team sent out from close by (for the Navy) China Lake to recover the craft.
 Although they arrived too late to actually be in charge, he was ordered to consult with the Army team on how to remove, float, and transport the semi-damaged vessel.
 The POW folk, especially the spit-and-polish camp provost marshal Captain Cecil Parshall, felt they were being looked down on as not really being military enough by their Army brethern and didn't like how the fly boys had treated them.
 Since the Navy sort of ended up losers in it all too, the POW folk, ordered by higher ups to cooperate after the Army whined about it, thinking they would have an ally, simply aced out the Air Corps personnel and brought in the Navy, asking the Chief, who had been on the scene as well, to join their interrogation team.
 Which he did.

 When I first met the Chief I was visiting my Stepmother, or actually my ex-stepmother by then, on her ranch come-bar-come-dancehall for the summer.
 Her place was not far from Muroc Dry Lake, or as it is better known, Edwards Air Force Base, located in the Mojave Desert around a 120 miles north of Los Angeles, California.
-In those days, although it was out in the middle of nowhere, it was still one of the closest establishments of its type to the base, sporting all the amenities almost any G.I. would like: bar, swimming pool, dance hall, live western bands, rodeos and boxing matches on the weekends, at least two dozen one-armed-bandit slot machines in a secret hidden room, a smattering of rental bungalows, and an ever present bevy of willing hostesses.
+In those days, her bar, although out in the middle of nowhere, was still one of the closest establishments of its type to the base, sporting all the amenities almost any G.I. would like: bar, swimming pool, dance hall, live western bands, rodeos and boxing matches on the weekends, at least two dozen one-armed-bandit slot machines in a secret hidden room, a smattering of rental bungalows, and an ever present bevy of willing hostesses.
 So said, while some of her customers were local farmers, ranchers, and ranch hands, most of the clientele were servicemen drawn from Edwards and China Lake

 On Fridays and Saturdays there were all night long wide open goings-on in the bar and dance hall, especially during the summer, and the next mornings would almost always find a bunch of GIs laying around nurturing hangovers.
 Invariably on those mornings there would be a number of Navy guys from China Lake sobering up over coffee and having a little breakfast and few tables down along the edge of the dance hall would be an equal bunch if not more of Air Force guys doing the samething.
 One day I overheard there was a Japanese battleship out in the middle of the dry lake that the Air Force used for bombing practice.
 I asked the Navy guys about it and with that a Chief Petty Officer, a former submariner stationed at China Lake, told me it was a mock-up, that it looked like a battleship but was actually modeled after a Japanese Atago-class heavy cruiser and made of wood and chicken wire.
 Then he told me there had been at onetime a real genuine submarine out on the dry lake.
 He said for years the Air Force had kept it under tight security hidden away from prying eyes in a hanger, with everybody thinking it was a UFO.
 Then he said, "One day they hauled it out into the dry lake and bombed the living shit out of it until nothing was left but a bunch of tiny pieces of tangled metal."
 He told me the submarine was a German U-boat.
 It had been towed behind another sub to an island in the Sea of Cortez, arriving sometime late in the year 1944 and hiding in a cove until it received a "go" signal.
 When the sub left the island it headed on it's own power up the mouth of the Colorado River with a skeleton crew.
 For more see: